Modules and packages

 ...

-However, best practice is to explicitely list the exact modules the are required, since packages can be completed with more modules:
+However, best practice is to list the required modules, because packages can be extended with more modules:

 IMPORT FGL package_1.module_11